kurdin/console-remote/README.md

 Displays value of CSS Media Queries for current `Window` size.
 An optional `'watch'` argument sets listener to display value of Media Queries on browser's `resize` or device's `orientation` change events. *This is browser only API*.
 #####`console.re.media(['watch']);`

-Displays all Type of Media Queries for current `Window` size included `screen` and `print`. *This is browser only API*.
+Displays all types of Media Queries for current `Window` size included `screen` and `print`. *This is browser only API*.
 #####`console.re.media(['all']);`

 ### console.re.time()
-Creates a new timer under the given `label`, to stop timer and display time result call `console.re.timeEnd(label);` with the same `label`.
+Creates a new timer under the given `label`.
+To stop timer and display time result, call `console.re.timeEnd(label);` with the same `label`.
 #####`console.re.time(label);`

 ### console.re.timeEnd()
-Stops timer and display time result started before with given `label`.
+Stops timer and displays time result started before with given `label`.
 #####`console.re.timeEnd(label);`

 ### console.re.count()